freedomofpress/securedrop/docs/kernel_troubleshooting.rst

    and attach the files to it.
 -  Alternatively, email us at securedrop@freedom.press
    (`GPG encrypted <https://securedrop.org/sites/default/files/fpf-email.asc>`__)
-   with the subject “SecureDrop kernel facts” and the files attached.
+   with the subject "SecureDrop kernel facts" and the files attached.

 Once we get your information, we can try to provide assistance to resolve compatibility issues.